cct-datascience/group-procedures/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 -   [ ] Join the [group Hackmd](https://hackmd.io/team/cct-datascience?nav=overview), used for a lot of group notetaking.
     -   [ ] You will need to create a Hackmd account, and then someone from the group will need to add you.
 -   [ ] Get added to Toggl, for time tracking
 -   [ ] Log in to get edit access to the website.
 Navigate to <https://datascience.cct.arizona.edu/user>.
-Don't log in using the obvious log in form; click on "Log in with NetAuth" (or similar) and log in using your NetID credentials.
+Click on "Log in using University of Arizona WebAuth" and log in using your NetID credentials.
 -   [ ] Log in to [Stache](stache.arizona.edu), used for sharing passwords and other sensitive information within the university.
 -   [ ] Get added to the group [Posit Connect](https://viz.datascience.arizona.edu/connect/)
     -   You'll have to request access and list a sponsor.
 This is Kristina.